joshfinnie/findb/README.md

 [![Build Status](https://travis-ci.org/joshfinnie/findb.svg?branch=master)](https://travis-ci.org/joshfinnie/findb)

-FinDB is a key-value store written in Python.
+FinDB is a key-value store written in Python 3.
 Probably shouldn't use it for anything...

 ## Install